-[I don't know the answer (but expect that it is "yes") and couldn't find it easily.
-Maybe you are more skilled?]
+I don't know the answer and couldn't find it easily.
+Maybe you are more skilled?

-Example 118.
+Example 113.
 (3DES) A simple approach to increasing the key size of DES, without the need to design and analyze a new block cipher, is 3DES.
 It consists of three applications of DES to each block and is still considered secure.